 The main projects we have used funds for are:

-• Helping to purchase the ride on grass mower
+- Helping to purchase a ride-on grass mower

 Priddy School Choir